SystemsApproach/sdn/switch.rst

 	establish parity with legacy networking gear.
 Once we have that in place, we are ready to do something new.
 But what?*

 	*It is not our goal to answer that question with any certainty.
 The VNF off-loading and INT examples introduced in Chapter 2 are a start.
-Chapter 10 goes on to introduce closed-loop verification and software-defined 5G networks as potential killer-apps.
+Software-defined 5G networks (Chapter 9) and closed-loop verification (Chapter 10) are potential killer-apps.
 But history teaches us that killer-apps are impossible to predict with any accuracy.
 On the other hand, history also includes many examples of how opening closed, fixed-function systems leads to qualitatively new capabilities.*